Two per cent measurement of $H_0$ from Cepheids alone: Methodology

 \subsubsection{Redshift-limited selection}

 For a redshift-limited survey,

-where $z^{\rm pred}$ is the predicted redshift of a galaxy at distance $r$ and sky direction $\hat{u}$, and $\tilde{\sigma}_v$ is the redshift truncation width, assumed to be $300\kmsec$, though the inference is not sensitive to this choice.
-For illustration, if peculiar velocities and inhomogeneous Malmquist bias are neglected (so that the integrand is independent of $\hat{u}$) and $\sigma_v$ is fixed, then at low redshift, where $c\zCMB \approx H_0 r$, the detection probability for a redshift-selected survey simplifies to
+where $z^{\rm pred}$ is the predicted redshift of a galaxy at 3D position $\bm{r}$, and $\tilde{\sigma}_v$ is the redshift truncation width, assumed to be $300\kmsec$, though the inference is not sensitive to this choice.
+For illustration, if peculiar velocities and inhomogeneous Malmquist bias are neglected and $\sigma_v$ is fixed, then at low redshift, where $c\zCMB \approx H_0 r$, the detection probability for a redshift-selected survey simplifies to

 per host (and these probabilities multiply, yielding an effective $H_0^{+105}$ dependence, which can shift the peak significantly), with the redshift cut-off absorbed into the proportionality constant.
-In practice, as before, the inhomogeneous Malmquist bias and peculiar velocities introduce a dependence on $\hat{u}$, requiring the selection probability to be marginalised over all plausible lines of sight.
-We follow the same procedure as previously, but now also use the \ac{LOS} peculiar velocities from the reconstruction.
+For runs assuming an underlying local Universe reconstruction, we follow a treatment analogous to \cref{eq:selection_normalisation_SN}.

 As with the \ac{SN} magnitude selection, the detection probability in~\cref{eq:prob_detection_with_threshold_redshift} assumes mutually independent source redshifts, corresponding to a diagonal covariance matrix with entries of $\sigma_v^2$.
-This assumption holds for \Manticore\ where we take each realisation (without covariance) independently and combine them self-consistently, and also for~\citetalias{Carrick_2015} which provides a single realization.
+This assumption holds for \Manticore\ where we take each realisation (without covariance) independently and combine them self-consistently, and also for~\citetalias{Carrick_2015} which provides a single realisation.
 We assume any residual correlations to be negligible.
 However, it fails when adopting the \ac{LCDM} peculiar velocity covariance matrix.
 As demonstrated in~\cref{fig:host_covariance}, the covariance matrix for the 35 host galaxies exhibits significant off-diagonal correlations.

 To ``correct'' for the loss of information due to correlated samples, we estimate the effective number of samples: given a generic covariance matrix $\mathbf{C}$ of dimension $N\times N$ we can calculate the effective rank as the exponential of the Shannon entropy of its normalised eigenvalues,